-OpenDocument Presentations (ODP) are used for creating written content, designing training materials, and preparing public presentations.
-When developers need to extract text from ODP files in Java applications for analysis or archiving, copying content manually from each slide can quickly become inefficient.
-This article demonstrates a cloud-based approach to retrieving text content from ODP presentations using the Java REST API.
-It eliminates the reliance on desktop tools or complex libraries by focusing on automation and simplicity.
-Users from different technical backgrounds can retrieve readable slide content in a structured format, making ODP text extraction suitable for reporting and data review tasks.
+OpenDocument Presentations (ODP) are widely used for crafting written content, training materials, and public presentations.
+When developers need to extract text from ODP files in Java applications for analysis, archiving, or reporting, manually copying each slide quickly becomes impractical.
+This tutorial shows how to leverage a cloud‑based Java REST API to retrieve text from ODP presentations automatically, eliminating the need for desktop tools or heavyweight libraries.
+By delivering the slide content in a clean, structured format, the solution empowers users of any technical level to perform efficient ODP text extraction for data review and reporting tasks.

 Steps to Extract Text from ODP using Java